mdjohnson538/ant_colonoly_optimizatio_on_omaha_trail_expansion/README.md

 # Ant Colony Optimization for Omaha Bike Route Planning
 **ISQA 8086: Special Topics in ISQA – Prescriptive Analytics**

 This repository contains a class project exploring the use of **Ant Colony Optimization (ACO)** as a prescriptive analytics method for improving bike route planning in the Omaha metro area.
-The project applies a custom ACO implementation to GIS-based trail data to identify efficient paths, evaluate route quality, and demonstrate how metaheuristic optimization can support urban planning decisions.
+The project applies a custom ACO implementation to GIS-based trail data to identify proposed trail segment expansions that are most optimal int erms of their connective value.

 ---